lucienfrancois/RothGabidulinCodes/README.md

 ## Table of contents
 :open_file_folder: <ins>__Counting elements__</ins>\
-**ComputingCardinalities.txt**: *MAGMA code to compute the number of words with the conditions on the rank, the tensor-rank ect..*.
+**ComputingCardinalities.txt**: *MAGMA code to compute the number of 3-tensor of tensor-rank 1 or 2, as well as the number of matrices of a given rank, and the number of errors corrected by the fibre-wised decoders below*.

 :open_file_folder: <ins>__Decoding algorithms__</ins>\
 **FibreWiseDecoders.m**: *MAGMA code to decode a tensor codeword with the fibrewise decoders*.\